Spotlight on: West Yorkshire Playhouse’s Autumn/Winter Season Top Picks

-I went along to their launch event yesterday and found myself very impressed with the line-up; the season is exclusively made up of newly written productions which cover a fantastic range of subjects, cultures and backgrounds – and is somewhat of a beacon of hope in an industry which doesn’t always put minorities front and centre.
-In attendance were some of the creators of the line-up for the upcoming season and while I’d happily go along to each and every production based on their pitches and insights, I’ve got my top picks of WYP, visiting and Furnace Festival productions for you – enjoy!
+I went along to their launch event yesterday to listen to some of the creators of the line-up, and it looks like the season is exclusively made up of newly written productions which cover a fantastic range of subjects, cultures and backgrounds – and is somewhat of a beacon of hope in an industry which doesn’t always put minorities front and centre.
+The season as a whole looks great, but here are my top picks of WYP, visiting and Furnace Festival productions for you – enjoy!

 West Yorkshire Playhouse Productions: Top 3